slytomcat/URLshortener/README.md

 Request body: JSON with following parameter:

 - `token`: string, token for short URL, mandatory.
 - `exp`: int, new expiration in days from now, optional.
-Default 0, value that marks token as expired.
+Default: 0 - value that marks token as expired.

-Success response: HTTP 200 OK with empty body
+Success response: `HTTP 200 OK` with empty body

 ### Redirect to long URL:
 URL: `<host>[:<port>]/<token>` - URL from response on request for short URL